craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/Holyl'nds/Local Lore/The Old.md

 ###### Burnt Fuzz
 > A fuzzball, or a burnt fuzz, whatever you want to call it, is only really a rookie killer.
 Just don't run.
 Walk real slow, and you should be fine.
 Ivan is the worst case I've seen, and he only has burns up to his torso and a wicked trigger twitch.

-The burnt fuzz anomaly is a 15' radius circle of
+The burnt fuzz anomaly is a 15' radius circle of copper-green spindly vines.
+When a creature moves more than 5' in a round through the circle, they take 1d6 lightning damage for each 5' space moved.

 ###### Gas Cloud
 > A gas cloud anomaly is aptly named - green clouds of toxic gas boil the skin off your muscles and then the muscles off your bones, not that you won't die of inhalation and internal bleeding first.